dineshbabu/PriceBasketDecoratorPattern/ReadMe.md

 Prerequisite : Java 8 installed

-1) Get the source code from git https://github.com/dineshbabu/PriceBasketApp
-2) Use intelliJ Java IDE ( or any other ) and add the project to the IDE to view source code
+1) Use intelliJ Java IDE ( or any other ) and add the project to the IDE to view source code
-3) To run the application, run PriceBasket.java
+2) To run the application, run PriceBasket.java

 Eg:
 If you run the following command,